-The Delaware Watershed Research Fund (DWRF) is a new opportunity for research funding intended to complement the broader watershed protection work of the William Penn Foundation.
-The Fund will build on the goals of the Delaware River Watershed Initiative, (DRWI) to ensure water quality in the Delaware Basin through restoration, protection, and monitoring of watersheds.
+The Delaware Watershed Research Fund (DWRF) provides research funding intended to complement the broader watershed protection work of the Delaware River Watershed Initiative (DRWI).
+A total of $5 million is designated for the Delaware Watershed Research Fund to build on the goals of the DRWI, a program working to ensure water quality in the Delaware Basin through restoration, protection, and monitoring of watersheds.

-Funding is provided by the William Penn Foundation and will be administered by the Academy of Natural Sciences (ANS).
+Funding is provided by the William Penn Foundation and administered by the Academy of Natural Sciences (ANS).
 The DWRF is designed to address key research needs that have been identified in relation to the Delaware Basin and the study of watershed processes.

 Prospective applicants for DWRF grants should be researchers from academic institutions*, non-profit organizations* and public agencies that allow the use of external funds.*Funds from the DWRF are not available to researchers primarily affiliated with the Academy of Natural Sciences or Drexel University.

-Click here to download an FAQ for the LOI process.
+Click here to download the RFP.

-Click here to download the budget template.
+Click here to download the LOI budget template.